Putnam-Lab/Lab_Management/Lab_Resourses/CBLS_Wetlab_Protocols/20210527_Water_Table_Light_Protocol.md

 - Lights hanging 8 inches off of white beam.
 - Light has ranged between 20-40 umolm^2/s during peak time.
 (Lights near corals in table 1).
+- **If the LED Light Indicator is solid red, UNPLUG IT for 30 seconds and try to reset again**
+- Solid Green LED Light indicator means it is connected, flashing blue means it is attempting to connect.

 # Serial Number for 8 AI Lights